openwfm/wrf-sfire-docs/docs/accounts.md

 * a brief description of the project (few words, one line is OK),
 * funding source, if any,
-* a promise include an acknowledgement of the NSF grant 2019089 in all publications and presentations, and send us at least a citation.
-The publication is always appreciated.
+* affirmation of the [Terms of Use]l(..//#terms-of-use), which include an acknowledgement of the NSF grant 2019089 in all publications and presentations, and send us at least a citation.
+The publication itself is always appreciated.

 This is needed for reporting to the funding agency (annual reports, quad charts, PI meetings, etc.)